daanielww/Shopify-Summer2019/README.md

   - This route will delete the 'products' collection and create a new one filled with the values I've outlined above.
   - This route is used to setup/reset the database to contain the values I listed above.
   - Feel free to use or change the route to suit your testing needs.

+Route to add to cart:
+- POST request to route '/api/products/:id/:number/add'
+  - please replace 'id' with an exising product(apple, orange or grape) and replace 'number' with the amount that you wish to add to the     cart.
+  - If the product doesn't exist or the number you wish to add exceeds the inventory amount, an error message will be returned.
+  - The app will create a "cart" if one doesn't exist, if one already exists, it will add to the existing cart.
+Note: for the purposes    of this application, I have set it so that only 1 cart will exist at a time.

+Route to checkout items in the cart:
+- POST request to route '/api/checkout'
+  - this will 'purchase' all the items present in the cart and update the data on each of the products accordingly
+  - this will also delete the cart afterwards
+  - If no cart exists, an error message will be returned

+Route to get cart:
+- GET request to route '/api/cart'
+  - This will return the existing cart
+  - If no cart exists, an error message will be returned